LexadoF/Kiwi_site/site/docs/announcements/welcomes-system/create.md

 :::

-This is the create sub command, it will be executed by using `/welcome-setup create` this subcommand will allow you to create or edit the welcome system.
+This is the create subcommand, it will be executed by using `/welcome-setup create` this subcommand will allow you to create or edit the welcome system.

 ## Usage